InoxxAIsource/flipside-markets-flipside/MARKET_SEEDING_GUIDE.md

 2. Connect your admin wallet using the "Connect Wallet" button in the top nav
 3. Verify your wallet address matches the configured admin address
 4. Click "Seed Markets to Production" button
-5. Wait for confirmation message
+5. Wait for confirmation message (e.g., "Seeding complete: 17 inserted, 0 skipped")

 ### Step 4: Verify Success

 1. Go to your homepage: `https://your-domain.replit.app`
-2. Filter by "Crypto" and "Stocks" categories
+2. Filter by "Crypto", "Stocks", and "Sports" categories
-3. You should see all 12 new markets displayed
+3. You should see all 17 new markets displayed (6 crypto + 6 stocks + 5 sports)

 ## Current Seed Markets